 I had an interesting conversation with my client while working with this group.
 They basically said, “Don’t suck.”
 Instead of, “Brad…I’m expecting awesomeness!” it was just, “Don’t embarrass me, don’t be terrible”.
 I get it, when these groups hire me, they have a lot at stake.
 I understand the nuance, but it’s fascinating that our first goal is mediocrity.

 My meeting planners are under intense pressure.
-They don’t want me to make them look back in front of their internal clients, their bosses and their peers.
-So wanting to meet this minimum requirement does make sense on many ways.
+They don’t want me to make them look bad in front of their internal clients, their bosses and their peers.
+So wanting to meet this minimum requirement does make sense in many ways.
 But it still feels odd to be setting our goal as “Good enough to get by,” instead of, “Fantastic and amazing.”